Transport in Invercargill: Airport

 Southern Wings is the only aeroclub based at the airport and runs charter flights as well as a flight school.

 Invercargill Airport has the fourth longest runway in New Zealand at 2210 metres, after Auckland, Christchurch and Ohakea.

 Buses

-Passenger Transport provides services under contract to the Invercargill City Council.
+Go Bus Transport provides services under contract to the Invercargill City Council.
+BusSmart cards were replaced with Bee Cards on 22 June 2020.